lkoelman/latex-static-site/README.md

 ## Preprocess tex source files

-- rename your main tex file to `index.tex`
-    - required for links between pages to work (refs. to `index.html`)
+Rename your main tex file to `index.tex`.
+This is required for links between pages to work (refs. to `index.html`).

-- remove latex imports specific to PDF generation
-    - they won't be used and only increases the likelihood of breaking the tex4ht build process
+Remove latex imports specific to PDF generation.
+They won't be used and only increases the likelihood of breaking the tex4ht build process.

-- remove commands that don't play well with MathJax:
-    - `\mathrm`, `\textrm`, `rm`
-    - to do this automatically, you could for example use the following regular expressions with Sublime text's 'replace in files' function: find: `\\mathrm\s*?\{(.+?)\}` -> replace: `$1`
+Remove commands that don't play well with MathJax.
+Known commands are `\mathrm`, `\textrm`, `rm`.
+To do this automatically, you could use regular expressions or a preprocess script.
+For example, in Sublime Text editor you could use the following regular expressions in the 'replace in files' command: find: `\\mathrm\s*?\{(.+?)\}` -> replace: `$1`.

-- use simple bibtex for citations.
+Use simple bibtex for citations.
 Don't use biblatex or natbib.
-    - Bibliography styles `unsrt`, `plain`, and `plainurl` worked well for me.
+Bibliography styles `unsrt`, `plain`, and `plainurl` worked well for me.
 More complex ones like `agsm` produced htlatex errors.

 ## Configure build process